-No. Supporting clauses 7
+No. supporting clauses 7

-Supporting clauses applicable 6
+Applicable supporting clauses 6

-Supporting clauses not applicable 1 (5.4)
+Non-applicable supporting clauses 1 (5.4)

 Overall level of conformity High

-Non Conformances None
+Non-conformance None

 NMFS has a well-established institutional framework for research developed within the AFSC, which operates several laboratories and Divisions, including the Auke Bay Laboratories in Alaska which conduct scientific research on fish stocks, fish habitats, and the chemistry of marine environments.
 Peer reviewed stock assessments are done annually and used as the scientific basis to set catch quotas, taking into account uncertainty and evaluating stock status relative to reference points in a probabilistic way.
 The SAFE reports are compiled annually by the Council and include a volume on Ecosystem Considerations.
 The SAFE report provides information on the historical catch trend, estimates of the maximum sustainable yield (MSY) or proxy of the groundfish complex as well as its component species groups, assessments on the stock condition of individual species groups; assessments of the impacts on the ecosystem of harvesting the groundfish complex at the current levels given the assessed condition of stocks.
 This includes consideration of rebuilding depressed stocks; and alternative harvest strategies and related effects on the component species groups.